 There is no reason to suffer silently with persistent pain as you get older.
-Healthcare professionals agree that it is everyone’s right to receive adequate pain management that improves quality of life and conserves the ability to carry out the activities of daily living.
+Healthcare professionals agree that it is everyone’s right to receive adequate pain management which improves quality of life and conserves the ability to carry out activities of daily living.
 Good pain management can also keep you healthier by allowing you to stay active, eat well, and enjoy a normal social life.

 If you are in pain, you may not want to talk about it or tell anyone how bad it really is.
 There are several common reasons that may prompt you to keep silent about your pain including:

-- A belief that pain is unavoidable
+- Believing that pain is unavoidable

 - Fear that pain will increase as the underlying disease gets worse

 - A desire to avoid expensive procedures or going to the hospital

 - A desire to not be seen as a complainer

 - Not wanting to be a burden to loved ones or caregivers

 In most cases, it is possible to manage pain to allow you to do the things that are important to you.
 Pain that is poorly managed is associated with: